CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 > GetTokens200Response getTokens(opts)

-List token metadata
+List all supported tokens

-This operation retrieves the metadata of the tokens stored under your account.
+This operation retrieves the metadata of all tokens supported by Cobo WaaS 2.0.
 It provides details such as token ID, token symbol, and other relevant information.
+You can filter the result by token ID.
 The token metadata is publicly available without any permission restrictions.

 ### Example